Tosaaaki/piphawk-ai/README.md

 `REVERSAL_EXIT_ATR_MULT` and `REVERSAL_EXIT_ADX_MIN` define how far beyond the opposite Bollinger Band the close must be, and the minimum ADX, before a reversal exit is considered.
+`POLARITY_EXIT_THRESHOLD` sets the absolute polarity required to trigger a polarity-based early exit.
+The default is `0.4`.
 `PULLBACK_LIMIT_OFFSET_PIPS` is the base distance for a pullback LIMIT order when the AI proposes a market entry.
 The actual offset is derived from ATR and ADX, and if price runs away while the trend persists the order can be switched to a market order under AI control.
 `AI_LIMIT_CONVERT_MODEL` sets the OpenAI model used when asking whether a pending LIMIT should be switched to a market order.
 The default is `gpt-4.1-nano`.
 `PULLBACK_PIPS` defines the offset used specifically when the price is within the pivot suppression range.
 The defaults are `2` and `3` respectively.